ctxppc/thesis/Glyco/README.md

 # Glyco
 **Glyco** (/ɣliˈko/) is a nanopass compiler that builds CHERI-RISC-V executables.

+Glyco is implemented as a sequence of intermediate languages interleaved by nanopasses.
+A list of languages with their grammar can be found in [Languages](Languages.md).

 ## Building
 ### Using Docker
 Glyco and the Sail-based emulator can be run as a [Docker](https://www.docker.com/get-started/) container.
 To build an image from source, go to the `Glyco` directory in the repository and `docker build . -t glyco` away!
 The tag name can be anything.
 Please brew a coffee while you wait.